stephaniebland/Fishery_Life_History/read_me.md

 ***Initializing***

-- setup creates the food web, sets all the web-dependent parameter values and the initial conditions for biomasses and efforts.
+- setup Creates the food web, sets all the web-dependent parameter values and the initial conditions for biomasses and efforts.

 - NicheModel Calls “CreateWeb.m” and then tests whether it satisfies the